rapidsai/deployment/source/platforms/kubeflow.md

 dask-operator   dask-kubernetes-operator-775b8bbbd5-zdrf7   1/1     Running   0          74s
 ```

 Lastly, ensure that your notebook session can create and manage Dask custom resources.
-To do this you need to edit the `kubeflow-kubernetes-edit` cluster role that gets applied to notebook pods.
+To do this you need to edit the `kubeflow-kubernetes-edit` cluster role that gets applied to notebook Pods.
 Add a new rule to the rules section for this role to allow everything in the `kubernetes.dask.org` API group.

 ```console
 $ kubectl edit clusterrole kubeflow-kubernetes-edit